Frequently Asked Questions for the STAMP Center

-The Math Center is a drop-in center for any student taking a math class at Gallaudet University.
+The STAMP Center is a drop-in center for any student taking a STAMP class at Gallaudet University.
 The primary purpose of the center is to offer an active learning environment which encourages students to become independent learners.
 Students may use the center to study, practice skills, and work on assignments for classes.

 How can I sign up for a one-on-one appointment?

 You are able to sign up for one-on-one appointment through Navigate.
 If you have difficulties scheduling an appointment, please email TIP@Gallaudet.edu

 Why should I come to the STAMP Center?

 If you're currently enrolled in a STAMP course, the STAMP Center is a good place to do your homework.
 If you have any questions on your homework assignment, a coach will be available to provide a guide.
 Having your questions answered while you are doing homework which allows you to finish your assignment in less time with less frustration.

 If you're having trouble understanding the material that's being covered in class, our coaches can provide you a quick review of the mathematical concepts to better understanding.
 The STAMP Center is not a substitute for class.